Henry McMaster: Kidnapping plot allegations

 On October 8, 2020, a federal indictment against six men associated with the Wolverine Watchmen, a Michigan-based militia group, was unsealed.
 The indictment charges the men with plotting to kidnap Michigan governor Gretchen Whitmer and violently overthrow Michigan's government.
 A search warrant unsealed on October 28 revealed that the suspects had also discussed targeting McMaster during the early stages of their planning.
 One of the suspects was arrested in Columbia at the time the plot was uncovered, but there was no indication that he had plans of going after McMaster.

 Conservation and preservation

 McMaster has been an advocate of preserving the Gullah culture, an African American ethnic group who predominantly live in South Carolina's Lowcountry region.
 In 2022, he declared the first week in August to be Gullah/Geechee appreciation week, and awarded the Order of the Palmetto award to Queen Quet, the chieftess of the Gullah/Geeche nation.
 McMaster has also called for the preservation of South Carolina's environmental landscapes from "over-development, mismanagement, flooding, erosion or from storm damage."
 He argued that such conservation would preserve South Carolina's culture and the economic revenue generated from such landscapes.

 Veto record

 McMaster sworn in to his second full term, January 11, 2023.

-As of May 21, 2025, McMaster has signed nearly 1,000 bills, vetoed 36, and had 24 vetoes overridden.
+As of February 9, 2026, McMaster had signed nearly 1,000 bills, vetoed 36, and had 24 vetoes overridden.